mdecicco/ts-native/README.md

 - Be easy to include into existing projects, with as few dependencies as possible (Only one right now is asmjit)
 - To have VM code that is similar to MIPS assembly (because that's what I learned with and x86 seems really confusing)
 - To have script code be JIT compiled _entirely_ to native code with no slow checks in place, all checks should happen during compilation
+- To have unit tests and be stable at some point

 ## Why
 - v8 is hard to compile and embed in a project without using something like v8pp (which uses specific versions of v8 only)